 Locating the Direction of Sound

-You turn your head in a certain direction when you hear a sound because your brain tells you which ear heard it first.
+You turn your head in a particular direction when you hear a sound because your brain tells you which ear heard it first.
 People who can only hear from one ear may have trouble processing from which direction a sound came because the brain can’t isolate the signal.
-This isn’t just inconvenient, it can become a safety concern.
+This isn’t just inconvenient.
+It can become a safety concern.

 Focusing on Sound

 When it gets noisy, your brain focuses on the sound of a single person’s voice by using both ears to selectively listen to your point of focus.
 When people can hear from only one ear, the brain struggles to filter out that background noise to help them focus on the person speaking.
-This poses a problem at busy restaurants or large parties.
+This poses a problem in busy areas where there is a lot of background noise.

-One of the functions of two healthy ears is to help your brain focus on sound more easily, setting aside other energy to focus on additional tasks.
-If you have only one healthy ear, your brain has to focus on helping it work alone, making it harder to also focus on other things.
-People with hearing in only one ear who are busy with another task may miss large parts of conversation because their brain is working on overload to isolate sound.
+One of the functions of two healthy ears is to help your brain focus on sound more efficiently, setting aside other energy to focus on additional tasks.
+If you have only one healthy ear, your mind has to focus on helping it work alone, making it harder to also focus on other things.
+Someone with single-sided hearing may miss large parts of a conversation if they are working on another task because their brain is working on overload to isolate sound.

 Both ears have nerves that help the brain process sounds and create volume.
 The volume increases when the brain perceives sound reception in both ears, so people with hearing in only one ear get the same decibel level but with only one ear to help with amplification.